jappeace/jappeaceApplication/content/undeadlock-event-source.md

 It took me a week to find a satisfying solution.
 To start I need to sketch context.
-I'll only have to use raw SQL because it's all related to the database and how we use it for event sourcing.
+I'll only use raw SQL because
+this entire story is related to the database and how we use it for event sourcing.
 So consider the tables of an event source system:

 ```sql